boxianglin/Projects_for_fun/File_Compresser_java/README.md

-Files that loaded will be decoded to .zip file,  the .zip file can only be unzip by the decode button.
+Files that loaded will be encode to .zip file,  the .zip file can only be unzip by the decode button.

 **run:**